jek-bao-choo/aws-eks-splunk-o11y-workshop/README.md

 # ***Hooray!***
 You have achieved a great deal.
+These are what you have achieved:
 - Sign in to AWS EKS
 - Set up the workshop resources
 - Sign in Splunk Observability

+## Next steps
 Take a break; you earned it!

 After the break, let us see the value of Splunk Observability by going to https://signalfx.github.io/observability-workshop/v3.14/otel/k3s/